MicrosoftDocs/power-platform/power-virtual-agents/customize-default-canvas.md

 You can use the JavaScript `styleOptions` options to configure a number of pre-defined styles.

-The [defaultStyleOptions.js file](https://github.com/Microsoft/BotFramework-WebChat/blob/master/packages/component/src/Styles/defaultStyleOptions.js) is available on our GitHub repo and contains the full list of all settings that you can modify.
-For more information on what you can customize and how it will look, see [Web Chat customization](/azure/bot-service/bot-builder-webchat-customization?view=azure-bot-service-4.0&preserve-view=true).
+See [Web Chat customization](/azure/bot-service/bot-builder-webchat-customization?view=azure-bot-service-4.0&preserve-view=true) for links to the defaultStyleOptions.js file and more information on what you can customize and how it will look.

 **To change the bot icon**